sliemeobn/elementary-dom/README.md

 }
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> ElementaryUI is a passion project under active development.\
+> ElementaryUI is an actively developed passion project in its early days.
-> Expect sharp edges, APIs may change, and things may break while I balance performance, ergonomics, and feature set.
+> Expect sharp edges, APIs may change, and things may break as I balance performance, ergonomics, and feature set.
 >
-> Nothing is stopping us from having a viable, fully featured, client-side web frontend library powered by Swift.
+> The ambition is simple: make Swift a first-class option for building serious web applications, and keep the project healthy for the long run.
 >
-> If you want to see this come to life, sponsorship is sincerely appreciated 🙏\
+> If you want this to exist and keep improving, sponsorship funds the work.
 > [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/sliemeobn)

 ## Get Started